Coronavirus: How new virus became a global epidemic

 THIRD DEATH, January 20

-China reports a third death in Wuhan along with more than 200 confirmed cases of the disease.
+China reports a third death in Wuhan and more than 200 confirmed cases of the disease.

 Infections are also being reported outside the Hubei province including in Beijing, Shanghai and Shenzhen.
 A case of the virus is also detected in South Korea.